spectrocloud/librarium/docs/docs-content/vm-management/environment-setup.md

 the switch port (in our example, this would be 5), so that the PXE boot can work with untagged traffic.

 Alternatively, if the server supports UEFI PXE boot and allows you to set the VLAN ID for PXE boot directly, you can also use this option.
-In this case, you need to adjust the configuration for **bond_mgmt** to operate the `192.168.0.0/22` CIDR on a **bond_mgmt.5** subinterface.
+In this case, you need to adjust the configuration for **bond_management** to operate the `192.168.0.0/22` CIDR on a **bond_management.5** subinterface.
 However, because it is difficult to achieve PXE boot on a tagged VLAN, we recommend using a native or untagged VLAN for PXE.

 The **bond_data.20** subinterface provides outbound connectivity, as it has the default gateway.
 This is the primary way to publish services from container workloads to the end users.
-If there are any specific data-center networks that you want to reach over the **bond_mgmt.10** subinterface instead, you can configure them through static routes on the `172.16.0.0/22` subnet in Canonical MAAS.
+If there are any specific data-center networks that you want to reach over the **bond_management.10** subinterface instead, you can configure them through static routes on the `172.16.0.0/22` subnet in Canonical MAAS.
 Those routes will be automatically applied by MAAS upon server installation.

 For publishing workloads from VMs, you have the following ways: